Without traction, you don’t have a business.

 Eg: Youtube was an easy way to share videos on MySpace.
 IMGUR was an easy way to share pics on Reddit.

 You can do the same thing by building an extension for chrome, an app for WordPress, Shopify, etc.

 Tip: Evernote builds a version of Evernote to be present in every store and platform that exists.

 Trade shows are good for sales, but they are also good when you are in product development.
 If you come with some prototypes at the show, you can speak to people about your product and get feedback.

 Make sure it makes sense financially to go.
-Also make sure to visit the show a year before going, so you know what to expect.
+Also, make sure to visit the show a year before going, so you know what to expect.

-Check out if your target market goes to the trade show.
+Make sure your target market goes to the trade show.
 It is useless otherwise.

 How to prepare for the trade show:

 - Make a list of key attendees you will want to meet at the trade show